Docs

 That distinction matters because live sessions can expose runtime registers and live nested calls, while retrace sessions are stricter and replay-only.

-For live contract debugging, Acton runs the same contract code path you ship in production.
-You do not need a separate debug-only contract variant, disabled optimizations, or a special "debug build" workflow just to attach and step through execution.
+For live contract debugging, Acton runs the same contract code path as in production.
+No separate debug-only contract variant, disabled optimizations, or special debug-build workflow is required to attach and step through execution.

 Starting a session